dangle1/fitbitEM/README.md

 * Jupyter Notebook
 * Numpy
 * Matplotlib
-* Fitbit python library (for navigatin the OAuth 2.0 workflow)
+* Fitbit python library (for navigating the OAuth 2.0 workflow)

 ## Organization of Notebooks